0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Facebook still knows what you typed before [and after] you hit delete.
 (Boykis, 2017).

-Facebook will tag our face in any photos uploaded from any users.
+Facebook will tag your face in any photos uploaded from any users.
 (Boykis, 2017).

 Facebook became 45% of all referral sources of traffic between 2014 and 2017.
 This has an enormous influence on what people see on the web, making the web more centralized upon Facebook.
 (Staltz, 2017).

-Facebook is filing patents to detect and use emotion to influence users behaviors.
+Facebook is filing patents to detect and use emotion to influence users’ behaviors.
 (CB Insights, 2017).

-Facebook use gamification to incentivize us to keep checking how many Likes our posts have gotten.
+Facebook uses gamification to incentivize us to keep checking how many Likes our posts have gotten.
 A narcissism reinforcement machine.
 (Dillet, 2017).

 Facebook uses nostalgia, birthdays, and sentimentality to manipulate us to increase engagement.
 (Frost, 2017).

-Facebooks' Like button (seen on almost every site on the web) aren't just there to make it easy to post that page on Facebook, but it also provides a hook for Facebook to track your visit to that site, and thus collect your entire web browsing history.
+Facebook’s Like button (seen on almost every site on the web) isn't just there to make it easy to post that page on Facebook, but it also provides a hook for Facebook to track your visit to that site, and thus collect your entire web browsing history.
 (Satyal, 2017).

 Facebook revealed the identities of its own content censors to suspected terrorists.
 (Solon, 2017).

 When Facebook has trouble acquiring users in specific markets, it simply buys the companies that dominate those markets (e.g. Instagram, WhatsApp and Oculus).
 (Srnicek, 2017).

-Facebook owns a patent to use our devices camera to gauge our emotional state from our facial expression, to better to target us with content and advertising.
+Facebook owns a patent to use our devices’ camera to gauge our emotional state from our facial expression, to better to target us with content and advertising.
 (Dowling, 2017).

 Facebook prevents search indexing, so content posted on Facebook is only discoverable within Facebook.
 (Gruber, 2017).